cvc5/cvc5.github.io/_posts/2024-4-15-interfaces-for-understanding-cvc5.md

 We have shown various interfaces that are available in the *.smt2 interface and available via our APIs.

 Many other diagnostics are available internally, some of which we are in the process of making available to users as well.
-If you have a request for more information to understand what cvc5 is doing, don't hesistate to contact us, or to post a question on our [discussions page](https://github.com/cvc5/cvc5/discussions).
+If you have a request for more information to understand what cvc5 is doing, don't hesitate to contact us, or to post a question on our [discussions page](https://github.com/cvc5/cvc5/discussions).

 #### [Andrew Reynolds](https://homepage.cs.uiowa.edu/~ajreynol/) is a research scientist at the University of Iowa in the Computational Logic Center ([CLC](https://clc.cs.uiowa.edu/site/index.shtml)) and one of the main developers of cvc5.
 His research is focused on several aspects of SMT solving, including quantified formulas, strings and regular expressions, syntax-guided synthesis and proofs.